raspberrypilearning/disco-dance-floor/en/step_2.md

 ![Project window with Disco Dance Floor scene in the Assets folder.](images/disco-dance-floor-scene.png)

-Drag the new Scene into the 'Scenes' folder to organise your files.
+Drag the new Scene into the Scenes folder to organise your files.

 --- /task ---